-The increase in the carrying value of the Bank Loan during the year ended 31 December 2019 is due to accrued interest on the COFIDE Bridge Loan of \$6,508,000 (see Note 6).
+The increase in the carrying value of the COFIDE Bridge Loan during the year ended 31 December 2020 is due to accrued interest of \$15,276,000 (see Note 6).

 COFIDE Bridge Loan

 In June 2015, the Group announced that it had arranged a \$70,000,000 secured finance facility (the "Bridge Loan") structured by the Peruvian state-owned development and promotion bank, Corporación Financiera de Desarrollo S.A. ("COFIDE") and syndicated through Goldman Sachs Bank USA.
 The Bridge Loan was part of a senior project credit facility of up to \$240,000,000 described in a letter of mandate signed by COFIDE and Minera IRL.
 This senior project credit facility was to be structured by COFIDE, in conjunction with Minera IRL, to build the Ollachea Gold Project (the "Ollachea Project").